himmAllRight/himmAllRight-source/content/post/create-gitlab-runner.md

 Comments = "True"
 +++

-I play around with CI/CD quite a bit, both at home and at work.
-While I have mostly used Jenkins for this, I wanted to see how Gitlab's CI/CD tooling has progressed over the last year.
-So I decided to try to use Gitlab to manage the automated build and deployments for a personal project I've been working on.
+I play around with CI/CD pipelines quite a bit, both at home and at work.
+I have mostly used Jenkins, but I wanted to see how Gitlab's CI/CD tooling has progressed over the last year.
+So, I decided to try to use Gitlab to manage the automated build and deployments for a personal project I've been working on.
 The first step of the process was to setup a runner my Gitlab instance could use for the builds.